miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

 Scenario
 --------

-In this lab, you will acquire a Power Platform trial tenant and access the Power Platform admin center.
-In the admin center, you will create an individual environment for use during the rest of the course.
+In this lab, you will open up your lab environment for the first time.
 You will need **Microsoft 365 credentials** provided by the Authorized Lab Hoster, or otherwise.

 Exercise 1 – Sign in to Power Apps
 --------------------------------------------------